browniefed/lessons/reactnative/airhorn.md

 };
 ```

+The whole point of this interpolation is to start by move the whole button upwards with the negative offset.
+Then with our bottom spacing we have the background peak through.
+When we animate to `1` the margin will decrease from `-15` to `0` which will make the button appear to move downward.

+We still have our padding that is showing the darker red background which we don't want.
+We will then animate that to `0` create a depressing button effect.

 We also want to animate our border radius so as the button is animated into the border box it takes the same border radius as the outer `height` wrap so that nothing is visible and that all the dark background is completely covered.

 ```js